Limited Time: 25% Off Body Scrub

 Here are some specific recommendations for how to eat raw honeycomb:

 • Drop a chunk in your hot tea.
-The wax and honey melt into the tea, and I believe that this combination helps to soothe allergies.
+The wax and honey melt into the tea, adding a rich sweetness and body to your cup.

 • Spread it over baked goods.
 Just cut off a chunk, and use a butter knife to smear it into crusty toast or warm bread.
 Fresh pumpkin muffins with a bit on top?
 Delicious!
 Fluffy, toasted bread with a bit of fresh comb?
 Divine.